Studies Reveal Men and Women Negotiate Divorce Settlements Differently

 Along with these notable differences between men and women regarding their approach to settlement negotiations, other important research indicates there is a general perception of higher value placed on belongings that a party owns personally.
 For example, a husband or wife may feel less concerned about losing a particular joint savings account versus a brand new car that they personally purchased and placed in their name.

 Dividing property following a divorce can certainly be emotionally taxing, but with help of a professional mediator and a knowledgeable, qualified Kane County divorce attorney, you can approach the task with confidence and the guidance you need to successfully work through the process to achieve results you feel good about.
-When you are ready to begin negotiating the division of property for your divorce case, call Shaw Family Law, P.C. at 630-584-5550 for a personal consultation.
+When you are ready to begin negotiating the division of property for your divorce case, call Shaw Sanders, P.C. at 630-584-5550 for a personal consultation.